 According to the law, if you intend to file for bankruptcy, it is necessary to enter into credit counseling within 180 days before your bankruptcy may be filed.
 No form of bankruptcy may be filed without counseling.
 Exceptions to this law are limited and require the intervention of a federal bankruptcy administrator or trustee.

 The only person qualified to offer you legal advice on credit counseling or the details of the Bankruptcy Abuse Prevention and Consumer Protection Act is an attorney.
 Have a knowledgeable advocate keep you informed during your bankruptcy proceedings.
-Contact the Birmingham bankruptcy lawyers of GREENWAY BANKRUPTCY LAW, LLC at (205) 324-4000.
+Contact the Birmingham bankruptcy lawyers of [firm-name] at [phone-number].

 While entering into counseling sessions, you can expect:

 Bankruptcy can prove to be a confusing, taxing process with numerous eligibility rules.
 We are standing by to offer you advice on your legal rights and options during these troublesome times.
-Contact the Birmingham bankruptcy lawyers of GREENWAY BANKRUPTCY LAW, LLC today at (205) 324-4000.
+Contact the Birmingham bankruptcy lawyers of [firm-name] today at [phone-number].